 Therapy for Homicide Survivors Can Help Heal the Shadow Side

-As a trauma therapist in the Baltimore, MD area, I have worked with many individuals who have lost their loved ones to homicide.
+As a trauma therapist in my Baltimore, MD counseling practice, I have worked with many individuals who have lost their loved ones to homicide.
 Speaking about the shadow side as a survivor is difficult.
 And it’s extremely challenging to open up about.
 But, I will say that once you do, you’ll be glad you did.

 Trauma therapy can help you acknowledge the weight you’ve been carrying.
 Then, together we’ll work to identify ways to lighten the load of the shadow side.
 Throughout our work together, we will find ways for you to honor your loved one.
 And by reaching out for support and taking care of yourself, you’re already making strides in the right direction.
 Make the first step to get started with therapy for homicide survivors in Pikesville, MD.

-- Contact me here with questions about me or my Baltimore area practice.
+- Contact me here with questions about counseling

 - No questions and ready to get started with therapy?
 Schedule a consultation now.

 - Start therapy to heal your heart and reconnect in your life.

 Other Therapy Services at Revitalizing Inner Self Essense